quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part37_15.2_Preparing.md

 ---

 #### Training Process Overview
 Background context: During training, we iterate over the dataset in batches.
-We add noise to the flower images and present them to the U-Net model along with time steps \(t\).
+We add noise to the flower images and present them to the U-Net model along with time steps $t$.
 The model predicts noise based on current parameters and minimizes L1 loss (mean absolute error) during each epoch.

 :p What is the general process of training the denoising U-Net model?
 ??x
-During each epoch, noisy images are iteratively fed to the U-Net model along with their corresponding time steps \(t\).
+During each epoch, noisy images are iteratively fed to the U-Net model along with their corresponding time steps $t$.
 The model predicts noise and minimizes L1 loss (mean absolute error) in the process.
 This iterative adjustment helps the model learn better over multiple epochs. x??

 ---